cerfacs-globc/icclim/doc/source/archive/bootstrap_performance_plan_2026-07-20.md

 Idea:

+1. Add a helper near the bootstrap code in `src/icclim/_core/generic/functions.py` dedicated to cached percentile preparation.
-1. Precompute rolling-window views for each overlap year from the raw reference.
+2. Precompute rolling-window views for each overlap year from the raw reference.
 2. For bootstrap target year `Y`, only recompute rolling-window views for:
    - `Y - 1`
    - `Y`
    - `Y + 1`
+3. Cache these views in a structure keyed by year label, with each value representing the pre-`percentile_doy` rolling window state for that year.
-3. Reuse the unaffected precomputed rolling-window views for all other years.
+4. Reuse the unaffected precomputed rolling-window views for all other years.
-4. Only after that, rebuild the `year/dayofyear/window` structure used by `percentile_doy`.
+5. Only after that, rebuild the `year/dayofyear/window` structure used by `percentile_doy`.

 Why this is safe: